rosstimson/chef-terraform/README.md

 _As of v0.4.1, checksums are processed dynamically.
 There is no longer a need to specify the sha256 checksums of each terraform package in a cookbook attribute manually_

+_As of v1.0.0, the checksum file will have its gpg signature verified.
+If the gpg signature is rejected, the chef run will fail.

 _NOTE: All other attributes are considered internal and shouldn't normally need to be changed._